10 Manuka Honey Hacks That Help You Reap All Its Sweet Benefits

 7. Add it to guac.

 While it may sound like an odd combo, manuka in guacamole is actually super delicious, as honey gives the green dip just a hint of sweetness that you probably won’t be able to quit after you try it.
-And good news: Manuka is lower on the glycemic index than other natural sweeteners and gives your guac a superfood boost thanks its anti-inflammatory and antioxidant properties.
+And good news: Manuka is lower on the glycemic index3 than other natural sweeteners and gives your guac a superfood boost thanks its anti-inflammatory and antioxidant properties4.
 To get the taste just right, add one tablespoon of manuka honey for every two avocados, and then mix in all of your favorite staples, like a squeeze of lime, salt, cilantro, onion, and whatever else you like.
 Happy dunking!

 8. Take a manuka honey bath to hydrate your skin.